ECT (Electro-convulsive therapy)

 worldwide.
 Some countries (and some states in America also) have

-restricted its use more than in the UK, though only a small number
+restricted its use more than in the UK, though only a few have

 ECT Accreditation Service (ECTAS) to provide an independent

-high standards for ECT, and visits all the ECT units who have registered
+standards for ECT, and visits all the ECT units who have registered

 with it.
 The visiting team involves psychiatrists, anaesthetists,

 and nurses.
 It publishes the results of its findings and also

-provides a forum for sharing best clinical
+provides a forum for sharing best clinical practice.
+Membership of

 - the result of their most recent

-packs and they should be able to give written information to
+information packs.
+They should be able to give written information

 National Institute for Health and